 2017 Trap Locations

-Below is a map of locations being monitored for ECB, CEW, and SWD.
+Below is a map of locations being monitored for ECB, CEW, and SWD, with links to their respective graphs.
 Not all locations are monitoring for all three pests.

 Data can also be accessed on the following pages on the VegEdge and FruitEdge sites: